jonnymind/SIRPAS/Base_System/Combat/Simplified_Combat.md

 each other using the __firearm__ skill, or involved in a fist fight and using __brawl__, or taking part in a little __swordfight__ skirmish.

-To perform combat as a _basic combat_, all the participant must:
+To perform combat as a _simplified combat_, all the participants must:
 1. Agree to use the skills based on the same _root skill_.
    For example, a _simplified combat_ can take place when all the characters use __brawl__ or its derived skill __full contact__, but not